xq773939719/neohtop/README.md

 npm run format:check
 ```

-The pre-commit hook will automatically format your code when you commit, but you can run the formatter manually at any time.

-#### Pull Requests
+### Pull Requests

-Before submitting a PR, please ensure:
+Before submitting a PR, ensure:
 1. All code is formatted (`npm run format`)
 2. The format check passes (`npm run format:check`)
 3. Your commits follow the project's commit message conventions

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions!
 Please see our [contributing guidelines](./.github/CONTRIBUTING.md) for more information.

 ## Support
 If you find this project helpful, consider buying me a coffee:

 <a href="https://www.buymeacoffee.com/abdenasser" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.